Lockerbie bomber appeal set to start in Scotland - RFI

 The PFLP-GC has been designated a proscribed terrorist group by several countries, including Britain and the United States.

-Lawyers acting for the Megrahi family believe the documents are central to their appeal.
+Lawyers acting for the Megrahi family believe the documents are central to their appeal, which is backed by some of the victims' families.

-In August, Raab signed a public interest immunity certificate to keep the documents secret.
+They also said they would disclose "significant material about the role of individuals, nations and their politicians" at the end of the appeal.

+"There can never be a time limit on justice or the truth emerging," said Anwar.

-In 2008, then-foreign secretary David Miliband also refused to release the papers before Megrahi's second appeal, which was started in 2007 but abandoned after Megrahi's diagnosis.
+In 2008, then-foreign secretary David Miliband also refused to release the papers before Megrahi's second appeal, which was started in 2007 but abandoned after the Libyan's cancer diagnosis.

 © 2020 AFP